 4. Lollypop music player for GNOME

-Lollypop music player is the GNOME-based player with a modern interface like the iTunes.
-It is also free and opensource music player with the very interactive interface.
+Lollypop music player is the GNOME-based player with a modern interface like iTunes.
+It is also free and opensource music player with a very interactive interface.
 Lollypop is based on Python/GTK+.
 It supports a variety of music file formats and also one can browse them by album cover, artists and music genre.

 Lollypop features metadata support to automatically fetch the lyrics, artist bio, and cover art; ability to sync with Android via MTP; support Last.fm and TuneIn radio services, Audio scrobbling, and Music streaming.
 It also has the party mode which automatically starts playing the party related playlist; HiDPI display support.